xXWhyBroXx/xxwhybroxx.github./_posts/2023-4-14-Bryan's Babbles.md

 What do you call it when Poseidon walks into a zoo? ...A Aquarium!

+3 : Bryan's Formula :

+What is the chemist's favorite instrument? ...
+The BASE!

 4 : A Holy Touch :

 What are similarities between Chrisanity And Buddhism? ...Their leaders wanting kids!